qrohlf/frontend-code-challenge/README.md

 - Edit existing bug reports
 - Delete existing bug reports

-### What should this BugTracker app look like?
+### How is this BugTracker app expected to behave?
-We'll post a video here shortly to demo its small list of capabilities.
+[Check out this video](https://youtu.be/PSXgUA1frrg) to see the finished app in action.

 ### What do I do to complete the challenge?
 You do the following: